| Keytool and certificates.

 The cause.

 The java client has none of the chained certificates (1) and (2) in the Trusted root certificate list in its cacerts keystore.
-During "negotiation" of a SSL connection the client receives a certificate from the server which now can not be verified as being trusted.

 The solution.